-The Board met five (5) times with an aggregate attendance of 100% in the period under review.
-Meetings held were constructive, aligned to the agenda and directors gave useful contributions.
-Board packs were circulated to directors ahead of the meetings.
+The Board met four (4) times in the period under review.
+Meetings held were constructive, aligned to the agenda and directors gave meaningful contributions.
+Board packs were circulated to directors to better prepare for meetings.
+The Board adequately performed its oversight and other functions to the company.